dominicenglish/marvel/README.md

 ## Setup
 This application makes use of the [Marvel Comic API](https://developer.marvel.com/) and requires an API key.
 You can sign up for a free API key and the link above.

+- Make sure you add a 'localhost' referrer to your [list of authorised referrers](https://developer.marvel.com/account)
-You must then place your API key in the /src/config.js file in the provided place
+- You must then place your public API key in the /src/config.js file in the provided place

 ## Observations
 While the current application is functional there are a number of changes